 Take Environmental Liability Seriously

-Sediment runoff, fuel spills, and encounters with contaminated land are real risks on civil sites.
-Environmental liability cover protects against clean-up costs and regulatory fines.
-Invest in good erosion and sediment control practices - they reduce your risk and may help lower your insurance premium.
+Sediment runoff, fuel spills, and encounters with contaminated soil are real risks on civil sites.
+Environmental liability cover protects against remediation costs and EPA penalties.
+Invest in quality erosion and sediment control measures - they reduce your risk exposure and may help moderate your insurance premium.

 4

-Always obtain service locates through Beforeudig before any excavation work.
-Underground service strikes are one of the most common and expensive claims for civil contractors.
-Using Beforeudig demonstrates due diligence and supports your position if a claim arises despite reasonable precautions.
+Always obtain service location information through Dial Before You Dig (1100) before any excavation work.
+Underground service strikes are one of the most frequent and costly claims for civil contractors.
+Using DBYD demonstrates due diligence and strengthens your position if a claim arises despite reasonable precautions.

 5

-Civil construction involves multiple high-risk activities - trenching, heavy plant operation, working near traffic, and working at height.
-Documented safety systems, site-specific safety plans, toolbox meetings, and competency training all reduce your risk profile and can result in lower premiums.
-SiteWise accreditation is increasingly required for council and Department of Infrastructure work.
+Civil construction encompasses multiple high-risk activities - trenching, heavy plant operation, working near live traffic, and working at height.
+Documented safety management systems, site-specific safety plans, toolbox talks, and competency training all reduce your risk profile and can result in lower premiums.
+WHS pre-qualification is increasingly required for government work.

 6